fterrier/flying-stuff/RADIO.md

 - Crossing an airway: 10min before crossing point
 - Zone crossing: ?
 - Arriving at ATZ: within 10nm of aerodrome
+- ATC airfield: contact RADAR as soon as in range, APPROACH not greater than 25nm from the aerodrome
 - Saftycom: within 10nm of aerodrom and when not more than 2000ft of aerodrome or 1000ft above circuit height

 ### Initial call